Ilkley railway station: History

 In the late 1980s, the roofed area covering the western end of the station platforms was closed in and converted into a small supermarket, the lines being shortened by around 40 metres to make room for this alteration.
 The main station building was taken out of railway use and turned over to retail in May 1988.
-The area between former Platforms 3 and 4 (the Skipton through lines) was infilled during electrification work and is now a carpark.
+The area between former Platforms 3 and 4 (the Skipton through lines) was infilled during electrification work and is now a car park.
 The vehicle ramp leading up from Station Road passes through the area once occupied by the coal drops at the eastern end of Platform 4.

 The line was electrified at 25 kV AC in 1995, and was initially worked by three car Class 308 EMUs.
 The previous latticework footbridge - constructed by Andrew Handyside and Co. in 1909 - was demolished during electrification works and replaced with the present structure which has solid sides to protect pedestrians from the overhead wires.

 Ilkley is notable in that it was the last British Rail station to be lit by gas.
 The gas lights were extinguished for the last time on 8 May 1988.

 In November 2011, a major refurbishment of the station, which cost £625,000, was completed.
 This new upgrade included the construction of a brand new station building with a ticket office, a heated waiting room and new shelters, also providing space for passengers to await trains.
 Also added were new customer information screens, a comprehensive CCTV system and improved PA system, and new gates at the entrance of the station.